 - Appropriate fees.

 If you've studied the Kentucky Driver Manual and possibly completed a driver's education course, you should have all the knowledge you need to earn a passing score on the written exam.
 This test covers topics such as identifying traffic signs, safety procedures, and driving under adverse weather conditions.
-If you fail the permit test, however, you may take it again the next day.

 In order to take the driving exam, you must provide a vehicle that is registered.
 It's a good idea to choose one you are comfortable driving.